 The bylaws require those establishments that have not yet stopped using the regulated products to do so.
 Several businesses in Lee have made the transition and we are trying to recruit the owners to serve as resources for others who now have to do so.
 There are many alternative products and, since similar bylaws have been in effect around Massachusetts and the rest of the country for years, countless examples exist of establishments that have successfully made the changes.
 And, to aid in the process, we've developed some tips for establishments.

 We have posted a lot of information on another section of the website and offer the following:

-- The Bylaws: We have posted a guide to the bylaws, links to the full text, and Frequently Asked Questions.
+- The Bylaws: We have posted a guide to the bylaws - for consumers and establishments, a separate guide just for consumers, links to the full text, and Frequently Asked Questions.

 - List of Alternatives: A key component of the transition is to identify alternative items to those regulated by the bylaws.
 The Lee Board of Health approved a list of alternatives for both bylaws on November 16th.
 Links to the full list and a summary appear in that section.
 The Tri-Town Health Department is sent an initial mailing to businesses in December with information about alternatives.